 25) Can I bring children to my office visits?

-No, children cannot come with you to an office visit.
+Please do not bring your children to the office.
 Some office visits may take up to 2 hours to complete, depending on the purpose of the visit.
 You need to try and find someone to watch your children prior to your office visit.

-26) What happens if I violate my conditions (rules) of probation?
+26) What happens if I violate my conditions of probation?

 If you choose not to follow the conditions of your Probation, your officer will take action.
 This action could include requesting a warrant for your arrest, the Judge could require you to return to court to add more conditions to your probation, or your probation could be revoked and you could be sent to jail.